User guide to football-related arrests and banning orders statistics, England and Wales

 A football banning order (FBO) is a civil order which may be made by a court to help prevent violence or disorder at, or in connection with, regulated football matches.

-An individual with a FBO cannot attend regulated football matches in the UK.
-In addition, during a ‘control period’ for an overseas regulated football match or tournament, the enforcing authority (Football Banning Orders Authority (FBOA), part of UK Football Policing Unit) can issue a notice to a person who is subject to a FBO, requiring that they report to a local police station and surrender their passport.
-A FBO may include any additional requirements the court sees fit in relation to any regulated football matches.
+An individual with an FBO cannot attend regulated football matches in the UK, as defined by the Football Spectators (Prescription) Order 2022.
+In addition, during a ‘control period’ for an overseas regulated football match or tournament, the enforcing authority (Football Banning Orders Authority (FBOA), part of the UK Football Policing Unit) can issue a notice to a person who is subject to an FBO, requiring that they report to a local police station and surrender their passport.
+An FBO may include any additional requirements the court sees fit in relation to any regulated football matches.

-Although in general an individual is subject to one FBO, the number of existing FBOs is not necessarily the same as the number of individuals with a FBO.
-An individual can be subject to more than one FBO.
+Although an individual in usually subject to one FBO, it is possible to be subject to more than one - as such, the number of existing FBOs is not necessarily the same as the number of individuals with an FBO.
 Furthermore, a banned individual may follow more than one football club so their FBO would appear in relation to each football club in the figures, although the number of persons that this applies to is small.

-Football banning orders were first introduced in 2000 and comparable data is available from the 2010 to 2011 football season onwards.
+Football banning orders were first introduced in 2000 and comparable data are available from the 2010 to 2011 football season onwards.

 Football-related arrests are those to which Schedule 1 of the Football Spectators Act 1989 applies.
 This includes football-specific offences (such as entering the pitch and throwing missiles inside a stadium), online and remote football-related hate crime offences, and a range of generic public order offences committed in connection with a regulated football match (at any place within a period of 24 hours either side of a regulated football match).